Phineas and Ferb the Movie: Across the 2nd Dimension: Box office

 Phineas and Ferb the Movie: Across the 2nd Dimension was released theatrically in Spain, being the third Disney Channel series to be released in theaters after Hannah Montana and Lizzie McGuire.
 On its opening weekend, the film grossed $1,259,632 with an average of $4,467 from 282 theaters, earning the #4 spot in the country.
 The film lost 49% of its gross on its second weekend, earning $646,145.
 The movie has grossed $5,689,121 in Spain as of December 11.

 Post-release

 Television follow-up

 A 22-minute episode titled "Tales from the Resistance: Back to the 2nd Dimension" was produced for the fourth season of the television series.
 It aired on November 25, 2014, on Disney XD and January 9, 2015, on Disney Channel.
 Olivia Olson voices Vanessa-2 in the episode, while recurring guest star Allison Janney voices Charlene-2, the 'ex-wife' of Doofenshmirtz-2.

-Sequel
+Sequels

 On April 11, 2019, it was announced that a standalone sequel titled Phineas and Ferb the Movie: Candace Against the Universe, would be released on Disney+ within a year of its launch.
 Most of the series' cast reprised their roles, with the exception of Thomas Sangster as Ferb, who was replaced by David Errigo Jr., who previously voiced the character in Milo Murphy's Law.
 It was released on August 28, 2020.

+On January 15, 2026, it was announced that a third Phineas and Ferb movie had been greenlit, with the series' main cast all reprising their roles.